KPMP/create-react-app/README.md

 All of the files that are created when you use this (except the package.json) live under packages/react-scripts/template Any changes to files in this section will produce a new default application.
-Be sure to note any changes in the CHANGELOG.md Publish your changes (see 'Publishing changes above) Check your changes into git
+Be sure to note any changes in the CHANGELOG.md Publish your changes (see 'Publishing changes' above) Check your changes into git

 ## Changing default dependencies